Thanks For Stopping By

 Where: I live in the North Dallas area.

 Influences: Comic books: Jim Lee, Greg Capullo, Frank Miller, Travis Charest, Barry Windsor Smith, Jack Kirby and Katsuhiro Otomo.
 Fantasy art: Boris Vallejo, Frank Frazetta.
 Film Design: Ralph McQuarrie, Joe Johnston, Doug Chaing, Feng Zhu.
 I like reading about science and ancient civilizations.
 I also read the occasional philosophy book.

 Environment: I have a home office with 27 inch iMac and a 24 inch Cintiq HD display.
-I am often visited by my dog and cat while working.
+I am often visited by my dogs and cat while working.

 Other Interests: I am currently working towards my brown belt in Brazilian Jiu Jitsu.
-I also enjoy snowboarding, mountain biking, adventure racing and volleyball.
+I also enjoy snowboarding, mountain biking, adventure racing and basketball.

 So what does that mean?
 A creative director is a vital role in leading the creative concepts forward.
 An easier way to say that is, we tell a story.
 The way we do that is picking the right visuals and correct tone so that anyone can read that story.
 Sometimes this means leading a team of people with different creative skill sets.
 Other times, it's rolling up your sleeves and using your individual talents push a project.
 My experience working in advertising for 18 years has given me insights on how to communicate ideas clearly and the skills to execute in any medium.